Experiential Learning

 Work-Integrated Learning

-Internships offer paid work opportunities connected to an elective course and open to students in any academic program.
+Internships are paid work experiences linked to an elective academic course and open to students across all Social Sciences programs.

 Practicums Learn More